-If you are lucky enough you will get to witness the carpets of wildflowers known as the Super Bloom in one of the hottest and driest places on earth, a very rare but amazing sight!
+If you are lucky enough, you will witness the carpets of wildflowers known as the Super Bloom in one of the hottest and driest places on earth, a very rare but amazing sight!
 Nevertheless, spring is the ideal time to explore Death Valley National Park – the waterless wonder.
-Even in normal bloom years, early spring months can bring smaller pockets of flowers to the desert floor, and later to the mid-and high-elevations.
-Before you drive to Death Valley National Park, check out the wildflower season update, since the timing varies depending on the weather conditions.
+Even in normal bloom years, early spring can bring smaller pockets of flowers to the desert floor and later to the mid-and high elevations.
+Before you drive to Death Valley National Park, check out the wildflower season update since the timing varies depending on the weather conditions.
 Dante’s View, Zabriskie Point, Artist’s Palette, Mesquite Flat Sand Dunes, and Bad water Basin are the must-see stops in Death Valley National Park.
 I was lucky to witness the beauty of this barren land on a full moon night.
-The tones and the textures of the shifting sand dunes under the moonlight when the colors and complexity were sweeping away under the blanket of darkness, remains one of my cherished travel moments.
+The tones and the textures of the shifting sand dunes under the moonlight when the colors and complexity were sweeping away under the blanket of darkness remains one of my cherished travel moments.

 Where to stay – The Inn at Death Valley, The Ranch At Death Valley

 Columbia State Historic Park – Get immersed in California’s gold rush history